JB63134/bash_h/README.md

 I decided to write this version of **h** so that I could get help from multiple sources.
 For binaries '<command> --help', -help, -h, or -?.
 For builtins and some keywords use 'help "command"'
-As a fallback, checks for both man pages and info pages then alerts the user if found.
-  For aliases, functions and scripts - handle displaying contents.
+As a fallback, checks for both man pages and info pages then alerts the user if found  For aliases, functions and scripts - handle displaying contents.

 ## Requires: